18 Best Ways To Develop Healthy Eating Habits In Kids

 2. It’s okay to let the child indulge once in a while.
-You don’t have to go all out and criminalize everything that is labeled as “junk”.
+You don’t have to go all out and criminalize everything that is labelled as ‘junk’.
 We all love junk, and indulging in it once in a while in moderation is fine.
 You don’t have to deprive your child of junk food all the time.

 3. Breakfast is the most important meal of the day – make sure you let your child know this.
 Children are active and they need energy right from the start of the day, so their first meal is extremely necessary.
 You need to ensure that the child makes a habit out of it.

-4. A lot of parents are quick to label their kids as fussy eaters – which is a fact – but your child doesn’t need to know that.
-When you call them picky, and tell others the same before them, they tend to develop a block.
-When you say things like “he hates vegetables”, you are emphasizing on that fact, automatically creating a block for the child.
+4. Many parents are quick to label their kids as fussy eaters – which could be true – but your child doesn’t need to know that.
+When you call your child picky and tell others the same before them, they tend to develop a block.
+When you say things like ‘he hates vegetables’, you are emphasizing that fact, automatically creating a block for the child.

 5. Colors and shapes fascinate kids.
 Try to incorporate this into the healthy foods that you cook.
 Cut down vegetables in fun shapes, and arrange them in fun shapes on a plate before you offer this to your child.

-6. Make sure you include a fair amount of fiber in the food you cook for your child.
-A lot of kids suffer from constipation and other bowel issues – avoid this by making the child consume fruits like bananas, apples, oranges and raspberries, vegetables like carrots, beetroots, broccoli and beans.
-Oatmeal is a great source of fiber as well.
+6. Make sure you include a fair amount of fibrous foods in your child’s diet.
+A lot of kids suffer from constipation and other bowel issues – avoid this by making the child consume fruits like bananas, apples, oranges, and raspberries, vegetables like carrots, beetroots, broccoli, and beans.
+Oatmeal is a great source of fibre as well.